Dirleton Castle, which dates from the 13th century, is located in the pretty village of Dirleton in East Lothian.

 Records hint at the existence of a manor house built at Eldbotle to the north of Dirleton while some charters mention Castle Tarbet on the island of Fidra in the Firth of Forth.

 Historic Environment Scotland suggests this castle may have served as the family’s main seat.
 Contemporary records say that “…there are no visible remains of buildings though there are suggestions of foundations.”

 HES suggested the “elderly lord of Dirleton was probably hoping that his charity would help secure his safe passage through purgatory to heaven.”
 When William died soon after making his gift to Dryburgh he was succeeded by his son John (II).

 By this time John de Vaux already had a taste of royal authority having in 1213 been held hostage, along with other Scottish nobles, by England’s King John to ensure the good conduct of William the Lion.

-John de Vaux builds the first castle at Dirleton
+John de Vaux built the first castle at Dirleton

 Simpson also argued that Dirleton along with Bothwell and Kildrummy Castles, “may be regarded by reason of their elaborate design and their beautiful architecture may be regarded as in some degree, comparing with the finer contemporary castles in England and France.”

 In 1239, as his influence grew, John de Vaux was appointed seneschal (steward) to Marie de Coucy, daughter of Enguerrand de Coucy (the Great), Lord of Coucy in Picardy, France and second consort of King Alexander II.